Photo-induced directional transport in extended SSH chains: Model and theoretical formulation

 \subsection{Incorporation of light irradiation}

 The effect of light irradiation is included through the hopping terms in the Hamiltonian.
 When the system is exposed to light, it becomes periodically driven.
 Using the minimal coupling scheme and the Floquet–Bloch ansatz~\cite{PhysRevLett.110.200403,sambe1973steady,grifoni1998driven,PhysRevB.88.245422}, the effect of light can be incorporated via a vector potential $\mathbf{A}(t)$.
-In the system Hamiltonian, the vector potential affects the hopping integral through the Peierls substitution $e^{\frac{ie}{\hbar c} \int \mathbf{A}(t) \cdot d\mathbf{l}}$, where $e$, $c$, and $\hbar$ are the charge of an electron, speed of light in free-space, and reduced Plank constant.
-Generally, the vector potential can be expressed as $\mathbf{A}(t) = (A_x \sin(\Omega t), A_y \sin(\Omega t + \phi), 0)$, representing an arbitrarily polarized field in the \(x\)–\(y\) plane.
-Here, \(A_x\) and \(A_y\) are field amplitudes, and \(\phi\) denotes the phase of the polarized field.
-Different choices of \(A_x\), \(A_y\), and \(\phi\) can achieve various polarized lights, such as circularly, linearly, or elliptically polarized lights.
+In the system Hamiltonian, the vector potential affects the hopping integral through the minimal coupling scheme under the dipole approximation~\cite{PhysRevLett.110.200403} $\mathbf{k}\Rightarrow \mathbf{K}(\tau) = \mathbf{k} + q\mathbf{A}(\tau)/\hbar$, where $q$ is the electronic charge, $\mathbf{A}(\tau)$ is the vector potential of the external light field, and $\hbar$ is the reduced Plank constant.
+Generally, the vector potential can be expressed as $\mathbf{A}(\tau) = ({\mathcal A}_x \sin(\Omega \tau), {\mathcal A}_y \sin(\Omega \tau + \phi), 0)$, representing an arbitrarily polarized field in the \(x\)–\(y\) plane.
+Here, \({\mathcal A}_x\) and \({\mathcal A}_y\) are field amplitudes, and \(\phi\) denotes the phase of the polarized field.
+Different choices of \({\mathcal A}_x\), \({\mathcal A}_y\), and \(\phi\) can achieve various polarized lights, such as circularly, linearly, or elliptically polarized lights.
+We choose the dimensionless parameters $A_x = e{\mathcal A}_x a/\hbar$ and $A_y = e{\mathcal A}_y a/\hbar$ to charaterize the driving field.
+Therefore, with $A_x$ and $A_y$ of order unity, the magnitude of the vector potential is approximately $10^{-6}\,$Tesla-meter.
+This justifies the use of the dipole approximation, since the wavelength employed in the present study is about $300\,\text{nm}$ (mentioned in the Results section), whereas the system dimension is only a few nanometers.
+Consequently, the spatial variation of the vector potential across the sample is negligible, and the dipole approximation is well justified.
 In the presence of irradiation, the effective hopping integral takes the form~\cite{PhysRevLett.110.200403,Mondal2021,GANGULY2021302,10.1063/5.0045566},

 where the vector $\mathbf{d}_{nm}$ connects the nearest-neighbor sites of the system. $t_{nm}^{pq}$ is the modified hopping amplitude in the presence of light.
 The indices in the suffix $n$ and $m$ represent the nearest-neighbor connections between sites $n$ and $m$.
 The indices $p$ and $q$ refer to the Floquet bands.
 The driving field is considered uniform with a frequency $\Omega$ and a period $\mathbb {T}$.